gagbo/emergence/specs/template.rst

 1.1 Purpose
 ===========

-This document (named *SRS* after this) is intended for the the architecture designer and main developper, to help prioritize tasks and keep a clean Roadmap.
+This document (named *SRS* after this) is intended for the architecture designer and main developer, to help prioritize tasks and keep a clean Roadmap.

 1.2 Scope of Project
 ====================